Next to cross-country skiing, running is the best type of fitness training for all sports

 The critical question we have to ask is - what amount of total muscle mass is used for any particular sport?
-Cyclists use 40%, runners 60% and cross-country skiers 80%, double the energy cost of cycling.
+Cyclists use 40%, runners 60%, and cross-country skiers 80%, double the energy cost of cycling.
 We can safely say that in any sport where it is necessary to propel the body at speed for most of the game, about 50% of muscle mass is used.
-Theoretically, then, the best type of fitness training for all sport is cross-country skiing, where V02max readings of 85mIs/kg/min for top performers have been recorded.
+Theoretically, then, the best type of fitness training for all sports is cross-country skiing, where V02max readings of 85mIs/kg/min for top performers have been recorded.

-However, a lot of time is needed to learn to ski efficiently and what happens if there is no snow?
+However, a lot of time is needed to learn to ski efficiently, and what happens if there is no snow?
 Therefore, we are left with running.
 Over the past 35 years, I have been asked to assist with fitness programs for various sports, including the Army.
-An early influence on me was the coach to the Australian men's national hockey team, who divulged to me at Crystal Palace that each member of the team had to do 40 miles a week carrying his hockey stick!
+An early influence on me was the coach of the Australian men's national hockey team, who divulged to me at Crystal Palace that each member of the team had to do 40 miles a week carrying his hockey stick!

 D. Matthews and E. Fox, in their revolutionary book, "The Physiological Basis of Physical Education and Athletics", divided the running requirements of various sports into the following "energy pathways": ATP-PC and LA, LA-02, and 02.

 These energy pathways are time duration restricted.
 In other words, once a specific time elapses that specific pathway is no longer used.
 There is some controversy about these limitations, but the consensus is: